Q: Josh, how would you define the role of the CIO today and how has it changed over the last three to five years?

 Josh: At one time, the CIO was more of a cost centre manager, responsible for leading information technology, application and even facilities teams as they supplied IT services to the internal users of an organisation.
 Most CIO roles today have some element of responsibility for the product and service areas of the business, particularly as businesses expand their offerings with digital delivery aspects.

-In some cases, the CIO is now in charge of commercialising new digital offerings to compliment the brick-and-mortar business.
-In the past, the CIO may have been selected as a result of their cost management acumen, while today’s CIO must increasingly be a growth-minded innovation leader.
+In some cases, the CIO is now in charge of commercialising new digital offerings to complement the brick-and-mortar business.
+In the past, the CIO may have been selected as a result of their cost management acumen, while today's CIO must increasingly be a growth-minded innovation leader.
 The expectation of the CEO and the board is that CIOs are focused on leading the company through a digital transformation that will impact both internal and external customers.

 Q: Beyond digital transformation, what other IT trends have made things easier or more difficult for the CIO?

 Josh: While traditional technologies have become easier to manage, that doesn't necessarily translate to a more stable, predictable role for the CIO.
 That's largely for three reasons:

 First, the volume of technologies being managed has risen dramatically.
 Second, the criticality of information technology to the business has increased exponentially, driving down tolerance for downtime, security-related risks and other issues.
 Finally, our expectations for the speed and quality of delivery continue to increase.
 The business simply expects secure applications, deployed rapidly and with 24/7 availability.

 In particular, security risks and compliance requirements are more complex and real-time, making it a lot more challenging for a CIO to keep up with the security posture of the company.
 The sophistication, level of maturity and frequency of attacks increases so often, it can be very expensive for organisations to understand their risks, let alone manage them.